hapax/hapax.github.io/assets/teaching.md

 #### A snapshot

-I'm not really talking about hiking; I'm talking about *maths*.
+Of course, I'm not really talking about hiking; I'm talking about *maths*.
 In this tortured analogy, walking is the ability to manipulate symbols, to follow rules, to find your way around a formal structure.
 Some people are naturally drawn to playing with symbols, some people